XNM1/linux-nixos-hyprland-config-dotfiles/README.md

 🛡️ For enhanced security and a passwordless experience:
   You can consider a YubiKey Bio Series device.
 These keys support FIDO2/WebAuthn and FIDO U2F and has built in fingerprint scanner for strong authentication.
 Please note, they do not offer Smart card, OpenPGP, or OTP functionality.

-⚠️ Important Note:  From personal experience, YubiKey integration on NixOS can sometimes be buggy or unstable.
-Experiment with caution, especially when combining different configurations and Linux programs.

 ## 📜 License